Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Let the kids stay up late and catch fireflies.

-- Load up your bikes and ride the High Trestle Trail.
+- Load up your bikes and take a ride on the High Trestle Trail.

 - Enjoy a free outdoor movie at a local park.
 Pack blankets and snacks and enjoy a family-friendly flick.